GraphQLAPI/graphql-api-for-wp/docs/en/modules/embeddable-fields.md

 It can also be used within directive arguments.

-To make it convenient to use, field `echo(value: String): String` is also added on every type of the schema.
+To make it convenient to use, field `echoStr(value: String): String` is also added on every type of the schema.

 ## When to use